-WHEREAS, an examination of the Hawaii insurance market by the American Medical Association entitled Competition in Health Insurance: A Comprehensive Study of U.S. Markets (2019) reveals a highly concentrated total insurance market, with a single insurer controlling sixty-seven percent of the total market and its second-largest insurer controlling twenty-one percent; and
+WHEREAS, an examination of the Hawaii insurance market by the American Medical Association (AMA) entitled "Competition in Health Insurance: A Comprehensive Study of U.S. Markets" (2019), reveals a highly concentrated total insurance market, with a single insurer controlling sixty-seven percent of the total market, and its second largest insurer controlling twenty-

-WHEREAS, the American Medical Association ranked Hawaii the third least competitive health insurance market in the nation, behind only Alabama and Louisiana; and
+WHEREAS, the AMA ranked Hawaii to be the third least competitive health insurance market in the nation, behind only Alabama and Louisiana; and

-WHEREAS, highly concentrated health insurance markets are said to cause disparate, imbalanced, and monopsonistic market power between insurers and independent physicians providing health care services; and
+WHEREAS, highly concentrated health insurance markets are said to cause disparate, imbalanced, and monopsonistic market power between insurers and the independent physicians providing health care services: and

-WHEREAS, in addition to market concentration, the relatively weak bargaining power of physicians compared to health insurers is also a result of federal antitrust law, which generally bars physicians from collectively negotiating their contracts with insurers and contributes to the monopsonistic market favoring insurers; and pursuant to a clearly expressed and legislatively adopted state policy; and
+WHEREAS, in addition to market concentration, the relatively weak bargaining power of physicians compared to health insurers is also a result of federal antitrust law, which generally bars physicians from collectively negotiating their contracts with insurers, and contributes to the monopsonistic market favoring insurers; and

-WHEREAS, independent physicians contend that monopsony power enables health plans to approach contract negotiations with a "take-it-or-leave-it" attitude that puts physicians in the untenable position of accepting inappropriate and adhesive contract terms; and
+WHEREAS, independent physicians contend that such monopsony power enables health plans to approach contract negotiations with a "take-it-or-leave-it" attitude that puts physicians in the untenable position of accepting inappropriate and "adhesive" contract terms; and

 WHEREAS, in Parker v.
-Brown, 317 U.S. 341 (1943), the United States Supreme Court created an exemption to the federal antitrust laws referred to as the State Action Doctrine or the Parker Immunity Doctrine, and authorized state actions that could foreseeably cause anti-competitive effects when taken
+Brown, 317 U.S. 341 (1943), the United States Supreme Court created an exemption to federal antitrust laws referred to as the "State Action Doctrine" or the "Parker Immunity Doctrine", and authorized state actions that could foreseeably cause anti-competitive effects when taken pursuant to a clearly expressed and legislatively adopted state policy; and